“That’s just not the way we do things.”

-When suggesting change, consider both the social and technical aspects.
-Engage individuals who may feel threatened in the decision making process.
+When suggesting a change, consider both the social and technical aspects.
+Engage individuals who may feel threatened in the decision-making process.
 If they can carve out a new place in the social fabric early, they will be more likely to support change than fight it.

 #2.
 Come armed with data

 I used to work with a CEO who was much more likely to trust something written in a book than something I suggested.
 A colleague, finding it impossible to convince the CEO, finally exclaimed in a meeting one day, “I’m going to write a book just so you can read it and believe me!”
 Maybe then we’d finally be able to convince him.

 I don’t think we were alone in this situation.
 As frustrating as it is, this resistance can easily be overcome by bringing compelling data and case studies to the negotiating table.

 - Look for companies that have overcome the same problems before.

 - Search for vendors that offer case studies and resources on their blogs.